hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_hbase_cluster.html.markdown

 -> **NOTE:** This can be obtained from the `id` of the `azurerm_storage_container` resource.

+* `storage_resource_id` - (Optional) The ID of the Storage Account.
+Changing this forces a new resource to be created.

 ---

 A `storage_account_gen2` block supports the following: